hammerheim-game/hammerheim-rules/3-warbands/clan-pestilens.md

 ﻿#### Clan Pestilens

 Jarod glanced down the street...
 All seemed clear.
 He could not immediately tell why, but he was sure someone, or something was there.
 Maybe it was just that strange odour hanging around the ruins here.
-He shivered, although Hammerheim seemed to have its own special smell, this made him think of death.
+He shivered, although Mordheim seemed to have its own special smell, this made him think of death.
 A sudden noise made him jump up and bring his crossbow to bear on the still empty street.
 A strange mist started to creep in and soft squeaks could be made out.
 As Jarod sounded the alarm, two figures rushed towards him.
 Dressed in tattered cloaks, they wielded what